gravitational/teleport/rfd/0136-modern-signature-algorithms.md

 App, Database, and K8s certs use the same private key and are held under the `foo-app`, `foo-db`, and `foo-kube` directories.

-To avoid breaking user OpenSSH config files that rely on the location of the ssh keys, they will not be moved.
+#### SSH

+Because the private key, SSH public key, and SSH cert (`foo`, `foo.pub`, and `foo-ssh/root-cert.pub`) are all currently in formats compatible with SSH tools, these same file names will still be used for the SSH keys and certs.
+Third party SSH client configurations referencing these files will continue to work (OpenSSH client usage is relatively common).

+We will continue to use a single private key for root and leaf cluster SSH certs.
+Because they are all SSH certs we don't need to worry about differentiating the algorithm by protocol, and keeping the same private key avoids a breaking change.

+#### TLS

+We are forced to make a breaking change to the TLS file paths because each cert must be associated with a new unique key.
-The TLS keys and certs are often used automatically by `tsh` e.g. in `tsh proxy app`, `tsh db connect`, `tsh kube login`, so it is less likely for users to have to make a manual fix if we move the TLS files.
+The TLS keys and certs are often used automatically by `tsh` e.g. in `tsh proxy app`, `tsh db connect`, `tsh kube login`, and VNet, so it's possible that users won't notice this change.
+They will notice it if they have statically configured any third party tools to reference the current key/cert paths, this is likely to apply to database clients.
+The `tsh db config` and `tsh app config` commands can be used to print the correct paths to these files in various formats.
+If users saved the output of this somewhere, they will need to update it by re-running the command so that it prints the correct updated paths.

-The main TLS private key will now be held in `~/.tsh/keys/one.example.com/foo-privkey.pem`
+The main TLS private key used to authenticate to cluster APIs will now be held in `~/.tsh/keys/one.example.com/foo.key`.

-All TLS x509 cert files will be renamed from `<name>-x509.pem` to `<name>-cert.pem` so that any software trying to use the old `<name>-x509.pem` along with the outdated private key location will fail to load both files, instead of successfully opening the files but failing with some confusing error when the private key does not match the certificate.
+All TLS x509 cert files will be renamed from `<name>-x509.pem` to `<name>.crt`.
+This may seem like an unecessary breaking change, but it has a benefit that any software trying to use the old `<name>-x509.pem` along with the outdated private key location will fail to load both files, instead of successfully opening the cert but failing with some confusing error when the private key does not match.

-RPCs such as `GenerateUserCerts` will also need to change to support passing both the SSH and TLS public keys along, possibly along with attestation statements if hardware keys are being used.
-These will remain backward compatible by continuing to use the single public key for both protocols if both are not passed.

 ### HSMs and KMS